AdobeDocs/campaign-classic.en/help/mrm/using/creating-and-managing-tasks.md

    ![](assets/s_ncs_user_task_percentage_done_op.png)

-1. The reviewer receives a notification email telling him that the operator has completed the section assigned to them.
+1. The reviewer receives a notification email telling them that the operator has completed the section assigned to them.

    They can follow the progress on the task dashboard.